|Pearl Crescent Butterfly – Phyciodes tharos|

 Life Cycle: Adults lay eggs in clusters on host plants.
 Caterpillars hatching from eggs develop through several stages (instars) before forming a mottled grayish to brownish, spine-covered chrysalis.
 Up to five generations can be produced annually.
 Habitat and Food Source: Caterpillars have chewing mouthparts.
 Adults have siphoning mouths.
 Caterpillars feed on leaves of asters and related Compositae.
 They feed together (gregarious) but do not spin silken webs.

 Habitat: Open spaces, meadows, fields, roadsides, streamsides.

 The Pearl Crescent is one of the most abundant butterflies here in the American Midwest.
 I counted at least three, possibly four generations the summer of 2002.
-I was surprised at the last one - it came the first week of October, long after most common butterflies were nearing the end of their life spans and disappearing (with the notable exceptions of the Orange Sulphurs and Cabbage Whites).
-These fairly small butterflies quckly flit from flower to flower during the summer, but do pause for nectar occasionally - the last generation seemed not to feed at all.
-The mated pair photos clearly show the difference in wing markings between male and female, and that the female is slightly larger.
+I was surprised at the last one – it came the first week of October, long after most common butterflies were nearing the end of their life spans and disappearing (with the notable exceptions of the Orange Sulphurs and Cabbage Whites).
+These fairly small butterflies quckly flit from flower to flower during the summer, but do pause for nectar occasionally – the last generation seemed not to feed at all.
+The mated pair photos clearly show the difference in wing markings between male and female.

 Silvery Checkerspot – Closyne nycteis